2018 Course - 8th to 13th October

 with Bill Taylor

-The course begins with an evening meal on Monday evening 9th October and concludes at 4.00 pm on Saturday afternoon 14th October.
-A deposit of £130 is requested to reserve a place.
-Full cost £540.
+The course begins with an evening meal around 7.00 pm on Monday evening 8th October.
+The house is available from 5.00 pm.
+The course concludes at 3.00 pm on Saturday afternoon 13th October.
+A deposit of £150 is requested to reserve a place.
+Full cost £570.
+(Members of the Wire Branch of the Clarsach Society are offered a £20 discount.)

 Click here to download application form.
 Or if you prefer please send us your details by email.